GeoSamples/SesarToEarthChemWS/readme.md

 This folder is not been used.

 ## WebContent/WEB-INF/
-This contain lib folder and web.xml.
+This contains lib folder and web.xml.

 ## ## WebContent/WEB-INF/lib
 This contains jar files, which contain libraries required for this project.